ys2542/Image-Caption/README.md

 ## Example

+LSTM18.out is the loss and perplexity in train process. \
-LSTM18.txt is the output(resnet18 + LSTM) \
+LSTM18.txt is the val image caption result for the models resnet18 and LSTM. \
-sort_caption.txt is the annotation for val image set, I extract it for eval. \
+sort_caption.txt is the annotation for val image set, I extract it for our eval code. \
 eval_lstm18.txt is the bleu scores.

 ### Command